-Registration for Spring 2018 EMT Program now open – Click for Course Brochure
+Registration for Spring 2018 EMT Program is now closed

 SCCAD’s Training Academy offers two EMT programs each year beginning in January and August.
 The program meets each week on Monday & Wednesday from 6 p.m. to 10 p.m. and runs approximately five months.
 Some Saturday classes also may be necessary.